Bylaw Adjudication System

 Previously, a disputed bylaw ticket had to appear in a BC Provincial Court, an expensive and time-consuming process.
 With the Bylaw Adjudication System, Bylaw Notice disputes are reviewed by adjudicators assigned by the Ministry of the Attorney General.

 Bylaw Notices are the only type of ticket issued that can be disputed using the Bylaw Adjudication system.

 In some cases, you may have the option to enter into a Compliance Agreement before going to adjudication if you wish to dispute a ticket.
 This involves a review by a Screening Officer at our office whereby terms & conditions are established and a reduced fine may be applicable.

-You can check to see whether a Compliance Agreement is available for your ticket in Schedule A (Column A4) of Village of Pemberton Bylaw Notice Enforcement Bylaw No. 874, 2020.
+You can check to see whether a Compliance Agreement is available for your ticket in Village of Pemberton Bylaw Notice Enforcement Bylaw No. 874, 2020.